Web Dialog Boxes

 - Add a public property called SelectedButton As WebButton.

-- In the Action event for each button, add this code:
+- In the Pressed event for each button, add this code:

 - Now you can add the dialog to the web page.
 Drag the dialog from the Navigator to the default web page.
 The dialog appears in the shelf at the bottom of the Layout Editor and it is called TestDialog1.

 - Double-click on TestDialog1 to add an event handler.
 Choose the Dismissed event from the list and click OK.

 - In the code editor add this code:

 - Add a Button to the web page and name it “DialogButton” with a caption of “Test”.

 - Double-click DialogButton and add the Pressed event handler.
 Add this code:TestDialog1.Show